Emmanuel446/aqua-cert/README.md

+# Aqua Bounty Challenges Completed
+- Build an App using the AquaSDK ( built AquaCert )
+- Improve the UX of the Aqua Website, ( Built a redesign of the official Aqua website )

 # AquaCert — Verifiable Digital Certificates

 AquaCert is a web application that enables institutions and organizations to upload, issue or generate and verify tamper-proof digital certificates using the Aqua SDK.
 It brings: trust, transparency, and authenticity to digital credentials — ensuring every certificate is cryptographically signed,   traceable, and verifiable.
 link: https://aqua-cert.vercel.app/